 You may now open your web browser and browse to the first page of the html output to see what you have produced!
-Generally you can do this with File -> Open File -> which will open a file system browsing screen, navigate to your jetty-documentation directory and then further into target/docbkx/xhtml/jetty/jetty.html which is the first page of the produced documentation.
+Generally you can do this with File → Open File → which will open a file system browsing screen, navigate to your jetty-documentation directory and then further into target/docbkx/html/index/index.html which is the first page of the produced documentation.

-Note: if the build is broke, feel free to notify us.
+If the build is broken, feel free to notify us.

-When your on this page you will see a little button called 'Fork' which you can click and you'll suddenly be taking back to your main page on github where you have a new repository.
-When you checkout this repository you are free to commit to your hearts delight all the changes you so direly wish to see in the jetty documentation.
-You can clone it to your local machine and build it same as above.
-So lets start small with a little example.
+When you are on this page you will see a little button called Fork which you can click and you will be taken back to your main page on github where you have a new repository.
+When you checkout this repository you are free to commit to your heart’s delight all the changes you so direly wish to see in the Jetty documentation.
+You can clone it to your local machine and build it the same way as above.
+So let’s start small with a little example.
 Find some paragraph in the documentation that you think needs changed.
-Located that in the local checkout and make the change.
-Now we follow the process to push that change back into jetty proper.
-Do make sure the change works and the build isn't broken though so make sure you run maven and check the output.
+Locate that in the local checkout and make the change.
+Now follow the process to push that change back into Jetty proper.
+Do make sure the change works and the build isn’t broken though so make sure you run maven and check the output.
 Then commit the change.

-$ git commit -m "Tweaked the introduction to fix a horrid misspelled word." src/docbkbx/topics/introduction/topic.xml
+$ git commit -s -m "Tweaked the introduction to fix a horrid misspelled word." src/main/asciidoc/quickstart/introduction/topic.xml

 $ git push